-Judgments rendered by a district court can be appealed to the higher cantonal court with the possibility of a further appeal to the Supreme Court if either:
+Judgments rendered by a district court can be appealed to the higher cantonal court.
+A further appeal to the Supreme Court is only possible if either:

-• The amount in dispute is at least CHF30,000.

-• A legal issue of major importance is at stake.
+- The amount in dispute is at least CHF30,000. - A legal issue of major importance is at stake.

-Judgments rendered by a commercial court (for the cantons that have established commercial court, see Question 1) can only be appealed to the Supreme Court.
+Judgments rendered by a commercial court (for the cantons that have established commercial court, see $Question \ 1$) can only be appealed to the Supreme Court.